arowM/elm-thread/README.md

                     _ ->
                         Nothing

+-- Sometimes you want to synchronise your processes, don't you?
+-- Use `syncAll` to make sure that all procedures are completed before moving on to the subsequent procedures.

         , Procedure.syncAll
             [ sleepProcedure1
             , sleepProcedure2
             ]

         , putLog "All child threads has completed."
         , Procedure.quit
         , putLog "(Unreachable)"